As at 26 April 2018

 6.1 A member may at any time, provided that he has the backing in writing individually from 25% of the members of the club, call for an extraordinary general meeting (EGM) of the club.
 6.2 The Committee may, on a resolution backed by an absolute majority of those entitled to vote on such a resolution, call for an EGM of the Club.
 6.3 Notice of a validly called EGM, together with the full wording of such proposals as are to be considered at that EGM, must be circulated to all members no later than 30 days before the date of that EGM.
 6.4 All voting for or against proposals at the EGM will be decided on a show of hands.
 Alternatively, the Committee may determine that voting on a proposal for the EGM may be conducted electronically.
 The chairman will have the casting vote should a proposal receive an equal number of ‘for’ and ‘against’ votes.
 6.4.1 In the case of electronic voting, every member eligible to vote will be allocated a unique confidential password and identifier which can be used only by that member and only once in any voting period.
 6.4.2 An electronic ballot form will be deemed to have been delivered to a member if it has been sent to the last known email address of that member, and will be deemed to have been received by the Club if it has been sent to the email address of the Secretariat.

 7.1 The Committee shall organise a programme of events in accordance with the aims and objectives of the club.
-7.2.1 An annual programme will normally include eight lunch meetings of the club with a speaker to address the meeting on a relevant subject.
+7.2.1 An annual programme will normally include eight events.
+The Committee may agree additional activities as part of its Millennial programme to attract young members.
 7.2.2 The Committee may decide from time to time to organise other social or business events.
 7.3 All reservations for club functions must be accompanied by the full remittance.
 No tickets will be issued without full payment being received.
 7.4 Members shall have the opportunity to invite guests to the club functions.
 The number of guests at any function may be subject to limits at the discretion of the Committee.
 7.5 All guests must be accompanied by a member.
 7.6 Members will be allowed to pay for entire tables at club functions subject to any limits laid down by the Committee.
 7.7 Lunch meetings will normally be expected to end at 14.30 hrs.

 8 OTHER MATTERS